Revamping Undergraduate Introductory Physics Laboratory

 Give them a problem to solve such as something like this:

 Construct a pendulum clock.
-To make this clock useful, it would be helpful if the pendulum can swing back and forth once as close to 1 second as possible.
+To make this clock useful, it would be helpful if the pendulum could swing back and forth once as close to 1 second as possible.
 Then each complete oscillation will take just one second.
-That way, this clock and measures time in increments of one second.
+That way, this clock measures time in increments of one second.
 You may use a stopwatch to calibrate your pendulum to verify that it makes a one-second swing.
 Try to build this as accurately as possible.
-You must describe in detail in your lab report how you accomplish this task and why you chose to do it this way.
+You must describe in detail in your lab report how you accomplished this task and why you chose to do it this way.

 Now, as apparatus, give them a length of string, a set of weights, and a stopwatch, plus other necessary items for them to be able to mount the pendulum on something.

-You’ll also get a bunch of students who would use a fixed weight but tries to vary the pendulum’s length.
+You’ll also get a bunch of students who would use a fixed weight but try to vary the pendulum’s length.
 Again, they may try this simply by trial-and-error, adjusting it a little bit at a time until the period is close to a 1-second interval.
 This technique is, of course, more “refined” than the earlier one, since there’s a high possibility of getting the right period.

-Of course, what should be done, rather than simply doing a trial and error method, is simply to use a fixed weight, then measure a set of periods corresponding to a set of pendulum lengths.
-Using the table, one can plot period versus lengths, and from there, interpolate (or extrapolate, depending on the range of lengths that were used) the exact length to produce a period of 1 second can be read off.
+Of course, what should be done, rather than simply doing a trial and error method, is simply to use a fixed weight, and then measure a set of periods corresponding to a set of pendulum lengths.
+Using the table, one can plot period versus lengths, and from there, interpolate (or extrapolate, depending on the range of lengths that were used) the exact length to produce 1 second can be read off.
 So after the experiment is done and the students write their report, the lab instructor can start a discussion on the best possible technique to get the most accurate result.
 One can even make it a bit more complicated and ask the students how accurate is their clock as they let it swing for a length of time.
 This is where if they constructed a clock that swings over a large angle of oscillation, they may discover that it doesn’t keep time very well.

 Next time, I’ll try to present another possible laboratory exercise along this line.